Hot Fudge Brownie Cheesecake

 - 2 teaspoons vanilla

-Make brownies and scrape batter into pan.
+- Make brownies and scrape batter into the springform pan.
 Partially bake, about 20 minutes.
 Then decrease the oven temperature to 325º.
-Remove to cooling rack and prepare the cheesecake batter.
+Remove to a cooling rack and prepare the cheesecake batter.

-Make hot fudge.
-In a large sauce pan, melt butter over medium heat and swirl it around in pan to coat sides.
+- Make hot fudge.
+In a large saucepan, melt butter over medium heat and swirl it around in the pan to coat the sides.

 * I used this fudgy brownie recipe